Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - resources to support redundancy
 - resources to support failover

-If your boundary includes on-premise and/or cloud data center operations, E should take into account the efficiency of the data center, including cooling and other energy consumption necessary to operate a data center.
+If the boundary includes on-premise and/or cloud data center operations, E should take into account the efficiency of the data center, including cooling and other energy consumption necessary to operate a data center.
 The data center's energy efficiency is usually available as a PUE (Power Usage Effectiveness) value.

-## Functional Unit (`R`)
+## Functional unit

-The second step in generating your SCI score is deciding your functional unit which will be used to describe how your application scales.
-First, you decide on your functional unit, your choice of `R`.
-Then you calculate how much `C` is emitted per unit of `R`.
+The second step in generating an SCI score is deciding which functional unit will be used to describe how the application scales.
+First,  decide on the functional unit, using the choice of `R`.
+Then calculate how much `C` is emitted per unit of `R`.

-For instance, if your application scales by user then choose this as your functional unit.
+For instance, if the application scales by user then choose this as the functional unit.

-You shall use a consistent choice of `R` across all the components in your software boundary.
+A consistent choice of `R` across all the components in the software boundary shall be used.

 A suggested list of functional units includes: